imadmali/data-engineering/concepts.md

 Caching basically stores a portion of your data in memory.
 When a data request is made, you first check to see if it is in the cache.
 If it's not available then you defer to the database.
 Typically you'd want to cache data that's frequently requested by the application.

+## ETL

+Extract, transform, and load (ETL) is the process of copying data from a source location, altering it in some way, and then landing it in some target location ready for consumption by data scientists, engineers, and analysts.
+For example, and ETL process might be responsible for taking raw data for a given day (extract), de-duplicating the data (transform), and writing it to a data warehouse (load).

+## Operational Data Store

+TBD

+## Data Mart

+TBD

+## Data Lake

+TBD